-6.2.2.
-Procedure Input Parameters
+7.2.2.
+Procedure Parameters

-Virtual procedures can take zero or more input parameters.
+Virtual procedures can take zero or more IN/INOUT parameters and may also have any number of OUT parameters and an optional RETURN parameter.
 Each input has the following information that is used during runtime processing:

-- Name The name of the input parameter - Datatype The design-time type of the input parameter - Default value The default value if the input parameter is not specified - Nullable NO_NULLS, NULLABLE, NULLABLE_UNKNOWN; parameter is optional if nullable, and is not required to be listed when using named parameter syntax
+- Name The name of the input parameter - · Datatype The design-time type of the input parameter - · Default value The default value if the input parameter is not specified - Nullable NO_NULLS, NULLABLE, NULLABLE_UNKNOWN; parameter is optional if nullable, and is not required to be listed when using named parameter syntax

-You reference an input to a virtual procedure by using the fully-qualified name of the param (or less if unambiguous).
+You reference a parameter in a virtual procedure by using the fully-qualified name of the param (or less if unambiguous).
 For example, MySchema.MyProc.Param1.

-Example 6.11.
-Example of Referencing an Input Parameter for 'GetBalance' Procedure
+Example 7.11.
+Example of Referencing an Input Parameter and Assigning an Out Parameter for 'GetBalance' Procedure